apache/parquet-format/LogicalTypes.md

 ##### 2-level structure

-Some existing data does not include the inner element layer, meaning that `LIST` annotates a 2-level structure.
-In contrast to 3-level structure, the repetition of 2-level structure can be `optional`, `required`, or `repeated`.
+Some existing data does not include the inner element layer, resulting in a `LIST` that annotates a 2-level structure.
+Unlike the 3-level structure, the repetition of a 2-level structure can be `optional`, `required`, or `repeated`.
+When it is `repeated`, the `LIST`-annotated 2-level structure can only serve as an element within another `LIST`-annotated 2-level structure.

 ```
 <list-repetition> group <name> (LIST) {